The Japan Society

 Theatre & Stage

-Directed by Melly Still Based on the novel Sputnik Sweetheart by Murakami Haruki, this stage adaptation by Bryony Lavery demonstrates the malleable power of the theatre as a storytelling medium.
+Directed by Melly Still The latest stage adaptation of Murakami Haruki’s novel Sputnik Sweetheart demonstrates the malleable power of the theatre as a storytelling medium.
 Review by Michael Tsang

 The Garden of Words